salonbooking/salonbooking/readme.txt

 **Recently added**:

+* Customers management archive
+* Holidays rules hourly range added
+* Week start on..
+* Email booking reminder
+* Multiple assistants selection
+* Filter assistants by services

+**With Salon Booking you can also..**

 * Import / Export settings tool
 * More intervals available for "Session average duration" option
-* Auto hide columns on Booking my Account page when Assistant selection is not acrive and when "Hide price" is active
+* Auto hide columns on Booking my Account page when Assistant selection is not active and when "Hide price" is active
 * Holidays rules - set your days off during the year
-* Offset between reservations - if you need to add an extra OFF interval between two sequencial reservations
+* Offset between reservations - if you need to add an extra OFF interval between two sequential reservations
 * New section added "Tool" where you can get debugging infos
 * Customer reviews - let your customers submit a feedback after each reservation
 * Back-end settings pages full redesign